Solve the security puzzle for your small business and home

 About the Authors:

-Scott N. Schober is the President and CEO of Berkeley Varitronics Systems (BVS), a forty-six-year-old New Jersey-based privately held company and leading provider of advanced, world-class wireless test and security solutions.
+Scott N. Schober is the President and CEO of Berkeley Varitronics Systems (BVS), a 48 year old New Jersey-based privately held company and leading provider of advanced, world-class wireless test and security solutions.
 Schober also invented BVS’s cell phone detection tools, used to enforce a “no cell phone policy” in prisons and secure government facilities.
 Scott is a highly sought-after subject expert on the topic of cybersecurity.

 Craig W. Schober is a writer, videographer, and the communications manager of Berkeley Varitronics Systems (BVS).
 In addition to his contributions to and edits of Hacked Again, Craig works closely with Scott as both a technical writer and video editor and has also worked in the film and video industry for the past twenty-five years, including as the writer, director, editor, and producer of his own award-winning feature films available on iTunes.
 He also happens to be Scott’s younger brother.